Music from The Adventures of Pete & Pete

-Music from the Adventures of Pete & Pete is a studio album by the band Polaris, a one-off project involving members of the late 1980s and early 1990s band Miracle Legion.
-It features twelve songs composed by the band between 1992 and 1995 for the cult Nickelodeon television series, The Adventures of Pete & Pete.
+Music from the Adventures of Pete & Pete is a studio album by the band Polaris, a one-off project involving members of the late 1980s and early 1990s band Miracle Legion, released on April 6, 1999.
+It features twelve songs composed by the band between 1992 and 1995 for the Nickelodeon television series, The Adventures of Pete & Pete.
 The album remains the only full-length release by Polaris.

+The album was reissued on April 19, 2015.
 A deluxe edition was released in September 2020 via Mezzotint Records on vinyl and CD, containing unreleased demos, a lyric sheet and other additional material.

-The album is dedicated to "Astrochimp Ham & Spacedog Laika".

 The final track on the album contains a hidden section that begins at 5:29.
 This hidden track is composed of a number of sound clips concerning the Apollo 11 mission.

-The National covered "Ashamed of the Story I Told" on the benefit album Ciao My Shining Star: The Songs of Mark Mulcahy.

 Track listing

 All tracks written by Mark Mulcahy.